SteGriff/CellServe/README.md

 ### `GET /Data/{Table}`

-Get records from the `Table` table.
+Gets records from the specified table.
 Any field that you pass as a form value will be used as a filter for an *exact match*.
 Without filters, the call will get everything from that sheet.

 This form would get all values from the `Products` worksheet:

 ````
 <form action="/Data/Products" method="GET">
   <button type="submit">Get all</button>
 </form>
 ````